webus/webus/README.md

 <h1 align="center"> Hello, I'm Aleksei! </h1>
 <h3 align="center"> Senior Software Engineer </h3>

-Software Engineer with over 17 years of experience in commercial software development, bringing deep expertise across diverse languages and technologies.
-I focus on creating AI and FinTech solutions, leveraging a solid background in banking with over 5 years of experience in the financial sector.

-My tech stack includes Python, Golang, and NodeJS, which I use to build scalable, high-performance applications.

-In addition to my primary expertise, I am dedicated to continuous learning and exploration of emerging technologies.
-I have foundational experience in Rust, Elixir, Zig, Lua, Clojure, Scala, and Java, allowing me to experiment with innovative solutions and expand my toolkit to meet evolving industry demands.

 <h2>About me</h2>
 <ul>
     <li> 💻 Software Engineer with over 17 years of experience in commercial software development, bringing deep expertise across diverse languages and technologies.
 I focus on creating AI and FinTech solutions, leveraging a solid background in banking with over 5 years of experience in the financial sector.</li>